-Criteria to become a registered sanitarian include diploma from an approved four-year high school or the equivalent and completion of a four-year degree from a college or university with a minor or 24 semester hours in environmental health, biological science or physical science.
+Criteria to become a registered sanitarian include a diploma from an approved four-year high school or the equivalent and completion of a four-year degree from a college or university with a minor or 24 semester hours in environmental health, biological science or physical science.
 An applicant is required to pass a written examination in subjects specified by the Cabinet.
 Written examinations may be supplemented by an oral examination.
-Upon successfully passing the examinations, the applicant will be certified as a issued a registered environmental health specialist or sanitarian.
+Upon successfully passing the examinations, the applicant will be certified as an issued a registered environmental health specialist or sanitarian.

 Registered Environmental Health Specialist Examination Dates

 The registered sanitarian examination is conducted once a month or 12 times a year, at least once per year in each region at locations determined by the committee.
 The exam consists of 270 multiple choice and true/false environmental public health-related questions.
 The exam fee is $50.

 Applicants must register at least 10 working days prior to the test date.
 Applicants must furnish picture identification and arrive at least 15 minutes prior to test time.

 Exam times (unless otherwise specified)